 He serves on a number of boards and committees including the Curriculum Committee of the Forum on Education Abroad, the Editorial Boards of Frontiers and the Journal of Studies in International Education, EAIE’s Knowledge Development Task Force, and Braun Stiftung für Internationalen Austausch.
 Michael was also a member of the Board of Directors of the Forum on Education Abroad from 2006 to 2012.

 Michael holds a PhD in American Studies, an MA in Literature, and a BA in History and Politics.
 He has written widely and has published extensively on international education and cultural studies.
 Most recently, he published work aimed at critically reviewing the core assumptions of study abroad.
 You can read a sample of Michael’s short essays in his monthly blog column Thoughts on Education Abroad.

-He is a graduate of the Northwestern University, where he studied Political Science, and received an MPA from California State University Northridge.
+He is a graduate of Northwestern University, where he studied Political Science.
+He earned an MPA in Public Sector Management and Leadership from California State University Northridge.